huevos-y-bacon/obs_capture_freeze_monitor/README.md

 1. Configure OBS WebSocket:
    - In OBS: Tools → WebSocket Server Settings
       - Enable server on port 4455
+      - Generate, copy and and
-   - Set password: `uziPSvQHt8IC35sn` (or update `PASSWORD` in the script)
+2. Set `PASSWORD` in the script

 ## Usage